Married to a green card holder and living in the U.S.?

 In this guide you will get the checklist of all required immigration forms, the application steps and the processing timeline.

-It takes about 10 months to over 3 years to receive a marriage based green card.
+It takes about 12-24 months to receive a marriage based green card.

 The issuance of a permanent residence card requires processing by USCIS.

 USCIS processing times can vary depending upon where the petitioner and foreign spouse live in the United States.

 We have created a detailed guide, discussing the total processing time you can expect when filing a marriage based green card.
 You can check it out here.

 The total processing time for obtaining a marriage based green card when one spouse is a permanent resident and the other is a foreign national seeking a green card, both living in the U.S., ranges from 12 to 24 months:

 - Waiting for green card availability in the Visa Bulletin: 0 months, varies

 - Application for a green card (Form I-485): 12 months

 |Step 1.
 USCIS processing of Form I-130